 Since 2004, Many Hands has granted more than $1.9 million to nonprofit organizations serving women, children, and families in need in the Washington, DC area.
-We currently make four grants each year, one in each of our four focus areas–education, health, housing, and job readiness.
-Of the four annual grantees, one receives the Many Hands $100,000 Impact Grant, and three receive Many Hands Partner Grants, the value of which is determined by the total amount raised that year.
+We currently make four grants each year, one in each of our four focus areas–economic empowerment, education, health, and housing.
+Of the four annual grantees, one receives the Many Hands $100,000 Impact Grant, and three receive Many Hands Partner Grants, the value of which is determined by the total amount raised in membership contributions that year.
 In 2020, each Partner Grant was $55,500.
 To read about past Many Hands grant recipients, click here.

 We are no longer accepting applications for the 2020 grant cycle.

 We will review all submitted applications to ensure that applicants meet our eligibility requirements and have applied to the appropriate focus area.
 As part of this process, you may be contacted by a Many Hands reviewer.
 We will notify all applicants of their status by January 15, 2021.

 Applications that pass our initial screening will move on to our Focus Area Committees, which will review applications from late January into March.
 During this time, a committee member may contact you to request additional information or clarification.
 Based on its review, each Focus Area Committee will select several organizations for site visits.
 Site visits usually take place in March and early April.
 If your organization is not selected for a site visit, you will be notified by mid-March.

 Following the site visits, each Focus Area Committee will select its semifinalists.
 The semifinalists will be asked to submit additional financial information for review.
 Organizations that have received a site visit but are not selected as semifinalists will be notified by mid-April.

 In early May, upon completion of the financial review, the Focus Area Committees will each select one applicant as its finalist and notify the other semifinalists of their status.
 All four finalist organizations will receive a Many Hands grant.